Steam Page Optimization: How to Get Found in The Sea of Other Steam Games

 14/04/2021 Written by The Game Marketer

 Getting found on steam is increasingly difficult despite the huge numbers of players.
-The challenge is to get those players to your steam page and then convince them that you game deserves their attention.
-Video gamers are a discerning audience and suffer from an abundance of choice, so you need to do your best to keep them interested.
+The challenge is to get those players to your steam page and then convince them that your game deserves their attention.
+Video gamers are a discerning audience and suffer from an abundance of choices, so you need to do your best to keep them interested.
 There are many factors that impact a player’s decision about which game they will play and one of the most important is their awareness of it.
 You cannot rely on people stumbling across your steam page, so how do we get there?

 1. Differentiate from competitors.

 The most important thing you should do to make your game stand out against the thousands of other games on Steam and all over the internet is to try to have a unique selling point or USP.
 This does not have to be a reinvention of the wheel, just perhaps a different setting or even art style.
 What differentiates your video game from all others?
 Why would someone choose this one above any other option, no matter how similar it appears to be?

 For many browsers of Steam, awareness of your game may start in another part of the site, be that home page or via a steam recommendation.
 As a developer you should be aware of these opportunities to promote your game and make them as visible to gamers as possible.
 This means that for many gamers their first interaction of your game will be seeing an image or "capsule" that you have built for it.
 When a player sees your capsule, Steam tracks this as an "impression".
 The quality and relevance of this capsule will make a big difference for players as it's their first impression of your game and maybe the one thing that makes them visit your page.